-- " Had a robust network of employed physicians and rural health clinics-but there were independent providers in its service area. - " Wanted to earn a bonus on its Medicare physician payments but was uncertain about how it would perform under the MIPS track. - " Almost certainly needed to participate in a CMS ACO to quality for the A-APM track. - " Had a limited appetite for financial risk.
+- " The system: - > Has a robust network of employed physicians and rural health clinics-but there are independent providers in its service area. - > Wanted to earn a bonus on its Medicare physician payments but was uncertain about how it would perform under the MIPS track. - > Would almost certainly need to participate in a CMS ACO to quality for the A-APM track. - > Has a limited appetite for financial risk. - " Discussion questions: - What are some key questions to ask before developing a financial model to help the system weigh the A-APM versus MIPS decision? - > What assumptions may need to be made in the model? - > On what variables may sensitivity analysis need to be performed?

-Discussion questions

-- " What were some key questions to ask before developing a financial model to help the system weigh the A-APM versus MIPS decision? - " What assumptions needed to be made in the model? - " On what variables should sensitivity analysis have been performed?